-- Examples of countries with three years Bachelors: all the EU countries, Australia, Canada, New Zealand, Norway.
+- Examples of countries with three years Bachelors: all the EU countries, Australia, Canada, New Zealand, Norway

 2. What is a B.S. or B.Sc.
 (Bachelor of Science)?

-The Bachelor of Science is typically the title for degrees in sciences (Computer Science, Engineering, Health sciences, you name it).
+The Bachelor of Science is typically the title for degrees in Sciences (Computer Science, Engineering, Health Sciences, you name it).
 But if you look carefully you might find some B.Sc. degrees even in Business, Nursing, Law, or Architecture.
-What sets this type of degree apart from a B.A. is its technical orientation, including laboratory work and practical experience or exercises.
+What sets this type of degree apart from a B.A. is the technical orientation, including laboratory work and practical experience or exercises.

 Heads up, though!
-In the U.S., a B.Sc. means that students will focus more on their major and less on the subjects that are related to their minor.
+In the US, a B.Sc. means that students will focus more on their major and less on the subjects that are related to their minor.

 3. Study subjects that can be taught as B.A. or B.Sc.

-If you’re interested in studying one of the fields that are naturally associated with the sciences (mathematics, physics, chemistry), in most universities you will have the option to choose either a Bachelor of Arts or a Bachelor of Science programme.
+If you’re interested in studying one of the fields that are naturally associated with the Sciences (Mathematics, Physics, Chemistry), in most universities you will have the option to choose either a Bachelor of Arts or a Bachelor of Science programme.

-The origin of the mix between the two types of disciplines dates back all the way to… Ancient Greece.
-There and then liberal arts included subjects from both what we now call the arts, as well as the sciences that were thought to be important to participate in civic life (which was a bit snobbish of the Greeks, we think).
+The origin of the mix between the two types of disciplines dates back all the way to… ancient Greece.
+There and then, Liberal Arts included subjects from both what we now call the arts, as well as the sciences that were thought to be important to participate in civic life (which was a bit snobbish of the Greeks, we think).

-4. B.A. or B.S.: which one to choose?
+4. B.A. or B.Sc. - which one to choose?

-However, while a B.A. degree will be more dedicated to developing communication and writing skills, a B.S. will concentrate more on helping you see things from an analytical and practical perspective.
+However, while a B.A. degree will be more dedicated to developing communication, analytical, and writing skills, a B.Sc. will concentrate more on helping you see things from a functional, mechanical, and practical perspective.